Manthee1/searchInDynamicSetsAssigment/README.md

 `MouseWheel` - Zoom in/out
 `MouseDrag` - Pan around

-You can also use the wigets to do stuff I guess.
+You can also use the widgets to do stuff I guess.

 ### Generating test data

-It's a good idead to first generated fixed test data, so that the benchmarks are consistent.
+It's a good idea to first generated fixed test data, so that the benchmarks are consistent.
 To do that, run the program with the `test gen` flag:

 ```bash
 ./bin/searchInDSA test gen {testFileName} 1000,10000,100000,1000000 unique #example